A Classical Analogue to the Standard Model, Chapters 4-11: Particle generations and masses; curved spacetimes and gravitation; heavy weak bosons: Lepton Mass Interaction

 \subsubsection{1-loop EM corrections}

 The $\ILO{\alpha}$ EM loop corrections to the lepton mass interaction are shown in \fref{fig:photonloops}.

 These should be compared with their Standard Model counterparts in \fref{fig:SMphotonloops}.

 As in \sref{sec:Wmassbosonloops}, the only corrections which need to be incorporated into the electron mass vertex are those which do not also appear in the Standard Model.
-However, comparing the diagrams of \fref{fig:photonloops}(i) with their counterparts in \fref{fig:SMphotonloops} reveal these to be directly equivalent.
-The diagrams of \fref{fig:photonloops}(i) are therefore accounted for in the usual Standard Model corrections, making no contribution to $m_{\ell_i}$.
+Further, as per \Psref{IV}{sec:generalconsider} all PSE terms may be absorbed into the fundamental vertex prior to applying non-PSE corrections.
+Begin with the diagrams of \fref{fig:photonloops}(i), which have the Standard Model counterparts shown in \fref{fig:SMphotonloops}.
+Evaluation of symmetry factors is described in \aref{apdx:symloops} and reveals these to be directly equivalent.
+The diagrams of \fref{fig:photonloops}(i) therefore correspond to PSE vertex corrections in the Standard Model.
+Provided the mass vertex after all non-PSE corrections is identified with the observable mass, in keeping with emulation of the $\MSbar$ renormalisation scheme, the diagrams of \fref{fig:photonloops}(i) therefore make no contribution to $m_{\ell_i}^2$.

+It is complementary to note that when multiple photon loops exist, the summation over different pseudovacuum expansions of a diagram is equivalent to treating the background photon loop as being of a unique species distinguishable from any foreground photon loops, then summing over the contributions of the resulting effectively topologically distinct diagrams.
+Since the background loop thus behaves as a distinct species, the EM loop corrections to the background photon interaction are identical to the EM corrections to the background gluon interaction and do not attract additional symmetry factors on account of the foreground and background interactions both being photon interactions.
+Thus there are no relative terms of $\ILO{\alpha}$ on $5m_{\ell_i}^2/(m_c^*)^2$.

 Next, consider the scalar boson loops of \fref{fig:photonloops}(ii).
-In these diagrams the intermediate lepton has one preon reversed, and the first two diagrams therefore yield factors of $\alpha/(6\pi)$ rather than $\alpha/(2\pi)$.
-In conjunction with negation of the Standard Model corrections, they therefore yield a net correction to the QL scalar term with weight
+In these diagrams the intermediate lepton has one preon reversed, inverting its electromagnetic charge, and the first two diagrams therefore yield factors of $\alpha/(6\pi)$ rather than $\alpha/(2\pi)$.
+In conjunction with negation of the Standard Model corrections, they therefore yield a net correction to the background scalar term with weight

 The third diagram is consistent with the Standard Model equivalent and so once again does not contribute to $m_{\ell_i}$.